petermr/openVirus/README.md

 * Git and Github
 * Open collaborative projects

-Our initial framework is based on simple drictionaries and ontologies (e.f.
+Our initial framework is based on simple dictionaries and ontologies (e.f.
 RDF, XML), public sources of scientific articles (especially preprints and country-specific inclusivity (e.g. Latin America , Redalyc, SciELO)).
-Current software is mainly Java, R, Node, Python but as the data are exposed as text files a varfiety of tools can be used).
+Current software is mainly Java, R, Node, Python but as the data are exposed as text files a variety of tools can be used).

+## scope

+Initially we will use papers retrieved by "coronavirus" .
+Typical results are:

+* EuropePubMedCentral (EPMC) 6563 papers
+* biorxiv preprints ca 400
+* medrxiv ca 300
+* SciELO ...
+* Redalyc ...

+### language